OceanCyanTech/CompInfo/README.md

 In order to run the app from Visual Studio 2022, download all the files.
 In the debug folder, add a settings.ocs.txt file.
 Make sure to install the suitable WindowsAppSDK runtime from here: https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads
+ THIS APP CAN ONLY RUN ON WINDOWS 10 & 11